squid-cache/squid-cache.github.io/MergeProcedure.rst

  * assist you in finding the best way to add your feature, and
  * prevent duplication of effort (somebody else might be working on similar changes already).

-Other developers are often able to provide projects for anyone just wanting to contribute.

 == Submission Checklist ==

 If you are sure that an item does not apply to your specific situation, just skip it (at your own risk).